CDTgithub/DigitalServiceOpportunities/readme.md

 ## Join us

-Our work in modernizing and building delivering new digital services for the state means we need people who're experienced in designing and delivering shared services across multiple technical platforms.
+Our work in modernizing, building and delivering new digital services for the state means we need people experienced in designing and delivering shared services across multiple technical platforms.

 Across the Department of Technology, the Office for Systems Integration and new teams like the Child Welfare Digital Service, we're looking for researchers, designers, content designers, strategists, architects, developers and more to deliver digital services that meet user needs.